samtron1412/docs/english/en-writing.md

 # Overview
 How to write and the right way to write.

+# Fundamentals of Effective Writings
+## An Introduction to Writing
+Writing consists basically of making a point and then providing evidence to support or develop that point.
++ What is your point?
++ What is your support for that point?

+Four basic principles:
+1. **Unity**: start with a clearly stated point.
+2. **Support**: provide logical, detailed support for your point.
+3. **Coherence**: organize and connect your supporting material.
+4. **Sentence Skills**: revise and edit so that your sentences are effective and error-free.

+Benefits of Paragraph Writing
+- Mastering the structure of paragraphs will make me a better writer.
+- Writing paragraphs strengthens my skills as a reader and listener.
+I'll become more aware of the ideas of other writers and speakers and the evidence they provide - or fail to provide - to support those ideas.
+- Paragraph writing will make me a stronger thinker.
+Traditional paragraph writing will train my mind to think clearly.

+When I write for others, it is crucial to know both my purpose for writing and the audience who will be reading my work.
+- Purpose
+	+ To **inform**: to give information about a subject.
+Authors writing to inform want to provide facts that will explain or teach something to readers.
+For example, an informative paragraph about sandwiches might begin, "Eating food between two slices of bread - a sandwich - is a practice that has its origins in eighteenth-century England."
+	+ To **persuade**: to convince the reader to agree with the author's point of view on a subject.
+Authors writing to persuade may give facts, but their main goal is to argue or prove a point to readers.
+A persuasive paragraph about sandwiches might begin, "There are good reasons why every sandwich should be made with whole grain bread."
+	+ To **entertain**: to amuse and delight; to appeal to the reader's senses and imagination.
+Authors write to entertain in various ways, through fiction and nonfiction.
+An entertaining paragraph about sandwiches might begin, "What I wanted was a midnight snack, but what I got was better - the biggest, most magical sandwich in the entire world."
+- Audience
+	+ How much does the audience already know about the subject?
+		* If I assume that my readers know very little, I might bore them with too much basic information.
+But, if I assume that they know more than they do, you might confuse them by using unfamiliar technical terminology or neglecting to provide enough informative detail.
+	+ Why might the reader need or want to read this material?
+	+ Is my purpose simply to inform the audience?
+Or is it to convince readers of something as well?
+	+ What type of language should be used? relaxed, friendly, and informal or more formal.

+Writing as a skill, competent writing comes only from plain hard work - determination and sweat.

+Writing as a process of discovery
+- As you write, you may suddenly switch direction or double back.
+- Writers frequently do not know their exact destination as they begin to write.

+Keeping a daily or almost daily Journal
+- Writing a journal will help me develop the habit of thinking on paper and will show me how ideas can be discovered in the process of writing
+- A journal can make writing a familiar part of my life and can serve as a continuing source of ideas for papers.

 # Write an email - email etiquette
 ## Format
 - Greeting